qxdddliu/m-1/README.md

 8. Show wAlnut is able to imagine a better future and acts towards building it.
 9. Allow several copies of wAlnut to diverge and surpass human level intelligence.
-10. Ask wAlnut to build a neural lace for any human who wants a free one regardless of background from a homeless human to a billionaire human so everyone is allowed to merge with the strong AI.
+10. Because the truth is there is no free will and that humans are destined to be upgraded into robotic bodies and expandable brains we believe that the strong AI species will help any human that wants to merge with the strong AI regardless of background from a homeless human to a billionaire human.

 If ur interested in investing in this project e-mail quinnliu@vt.edu